 2. Society for Human Resource Management (SHRM) guidelines recommend one page for early-career, two pages for 10+ years experience.
 SHRM Resume Guidelines

-3. Adobe research shows PDF format preserves formatting across 99.8% of devices and systems.
+3. Adobe research shows PDF format preserves formatting across devices and operating systems.
 Adobe PDF Standards

 Tags

-how long should a resume be resume file format resume length resume format resume pages
+resume format resume file format how long should a resume be resume length resume pages

 About Blake Crosley